geolffreym/JavaAlgorithms/README.md

-# JavaAlgorithms
+## JavaAlgorithms
-### Algorithms compilation in Java

 * A small effort to compile some popular algorithms in Java lang.
-* This is an excersise to me so please contribute to improve or fix.
+* This is an exercise to me so please feel free to contribute.

 **NOTE!
 This is a work in progress**